 The

-dropdown lists in the Video/Audio Decoder sections contain all
+drop-down lists in the Video/Audio Decoder sections contain all

 available decoders in your system that DirectShow regards as suitable